Sim3-14159/Sim3-14159/README.md

    A simple Linux command-line tool that allows you to make a Python script executable.
 It can be used like this: `make-executable [option] your file name`.
 It also has a *tool* option (`-t`/`--tool`) which allows you to run the script from any directory like a built in tool.

 1. [**Python_Modules**](https://github.com/Sim3-14159/Python_Modules)
-  A bunch of useful modules for coding in Python.
+  A bunch of useful modules for coding in *Python*.

     1. [**ansi_colors**](https://github.com/Sim3-14159/Python_Modules/blob/main/ansi_colors.py)
        A simple module that uses ANSI-standard escape sequences to color statements to the standard output.